Interval arithmetic: Elementary functions

-More generally one can say that, for piecewise monotonic functions, it is sufficient to consider the endpoints $x_1$, $x_2$of an interval, together with the so-called critical points within the interval, being those points where the monotonicity of the function changes direction.
-For the sine and cosine functions, the critical points are at $\left(\tfrac{1}{2} + n\right)\pi$ or $n\pi$ for $n \in \Z$, respectively.
-Thus, only up to five points within an interval need to be considered, as the resulting interval is $[-1,1]$ if the interval includes at least two extrema.
+More generally one can say that, for piecewise monotonic functions, it is sufficient to consider the endpoints x_{1}, x_{2} of an interval, together with the so-called critical points within the interval, being those points where the monotonicity of the function changes direction.
+For the sine and cosine functions, the critical points are respectively at (n + 1/2)π and nπ, for n ∈ ℤ. Thus, only up to five points within an interval need to be considered, as the resulting interval is if the interval includes at least two extrema.
 For sine and cosine, only the endpoints need full evaluation, as the critical points lead to easily pre-calculated values—namely −1, 0, and 1.